-In addition to the all-staff training outlined above, the Designated Safeguarding Lead and deputies will undergo formal training provided by the Somerset Safeguarding Children's Partnership (SSCP) to provide them with the knowledge and skills (including online safety) training required to carry out the role.
-The training will be updated every two years.

-Deputies will be trained to the same level as the DSL.

-The DSL and any deputies will liaise with the SSCP and Somerset Education Safeguarding Service to ensure that their knowledge and skills are updated via e-bulletins, attend DSL network meetings, and take time to read and digest safeguarding bulletins.
+- Will undergo formal training provided by the Somerset Safeguarding Children's Partnership (SSCP) to provide them with the knowledge and skills (including online safety) training required to carry out the role.
+The training will be updated every two years. - Deputies will be trained to the same level as the DSL. - The DSL and any deputies will liaise with the SSCP and Somerset Education Safeguarding Service to ensure that their knowledge and skills are updated via ebulletins, attend DSL network meetings, and take time to read and digest safeguarding bulletins.